Back to series

 Ray Blunt

-Ray Blunt, Professor, teaches philosophy and worldview at Ad Fontes Academy high school and is a Senior Fellow at The Washington Institute for Faith, Vocation, and Culture.
+Ray Blunt teaches philosophy and worldview at Ad Fontes Academy high school and is a Senior Fellow at The Washington Institute for Faith, Vocation, and Culture.
 He was previously an Adjunct Professor for Leadership and Business Ethics at Gordon-Conwell Theological Seminary.
 A 1964 graduate of the U.S. Air Force Academy, he holds a master’s degree in economics and political science as well as master’s in theological studies.
 He is the author of numerous articles on leadership, character, vocation, and change management and two books: Crossed Lives, Crossed Purposes: Why Thomas Jefferson Failed and William Wilberforce Persisted to Lead an End to Slavery, Wipf and Stock, 2012, and “Leaders Growing Leaders” in The Jossey-Bass Reader on Nonprofit and Public Leadership, 2011.

 COPYRIGHT: This publication is published by C.S.
 Lewis Institute; 8001 Braddock Road, Suite 301; Springfield, VA 22151.
 Portions of the publication may be reproduced for noncommercial, local church or ministry use without prior permission.
 Electronic copies of the PDF files may be duplicated and transmitted via e-mail for personal and church use.
 Articles may not be modified without prior written permission of the Institute.
 For questions, contact the Institute: 703.914.5602 or email us.